SARC Mission Statement

 The W7SAA Trustee shall be notified within 24 hours of any known violations of FCC regulations or other

 SARC may hold an annual fund-raising/social gathering.
-The event may occur time approved by the Board of Directors vote.
+The event may occur at a time approved by the Board of Directors.
 There will be no alcohol permitted at any Club activity except when authorized for special events.

 Smoking will not be permitted at any Club activity held on property or grounds where it is prohibited.